 - NIOSH Pocket Guide to Chemical Hazards (PDF).
 U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-149, (September 2007).
 Provides general industrial hygiene information on several hundred chemicals/classes for workers, employers, and occupational health professionals.

 - Reproductive Health and the Workplace.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Provides links to reproductive health issues and information.

 - Women's Safety and Health Issues at Work.
-National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2001-123, (2001).
 Provides links to resources and documents related to reproductive health hazards.

 - Office of Health Assessment and Translation.
 The National Institute of Environmental Health Sciences.
 Provides the latest information about potentially hazardous effects of chemicals on human reproduction and development.

 - Agency for Toxic Substances and Disease Registry (ATSDR).
 ATSDR is a federal public health agency of the U.S. Department